Skip to content ↓

 Art

-In Art, children will explore Pop Art, using artists such as Andy Warhol and Roy Lichtenstein as inspiration.
+In Art, children will continue to explore Pop Art, using artists such as Andy Warhol and Roy Lichtenstein as inspiration.
 They will develop their appreciation of the style while creating bold and expressive artwork of their own.